ryantran2165/sudoku-difficulty/Archive/final.md

 ![Difficulty vs Clues](./images/difficulty_vs_clues.png)

-Next, we try to use neural networks to find correlations between the puzzle itself and the difficulty.
+&nbsp;&nbsp;&nbsp;&nbsp;Next, we try to use neural networks to find correlations between the puzzle itself and the difficulty.
 There are two approaches to using the puzzle data: numerical and binary.
 The numerical approach is to retain the actual numerical values of the digits in the puzzle.
 The binary approach is to convert all numerical values to the value 1 and all missing places to the value 0.